Opioid Addiction Remains A Major Public Health Crisis In America

 Thankfully, there is hope for patients struggling with this addiction.
 The FDA has approved medications such as buprenorphine, methadone, naltrexone, and Suboxone to treat opioid addiction.
 These medications are usually prescribed long-term, and are combined with other therapies such as counseling and behavioral therapy that address other causes of addiction.
 These medications are either taken at home or dispensed to patients in clinical settings to lower the risk of prescription drug misuse.

 The first steps toward overcoming opioid addiction are to seek help, and to learn more about your nearby treatment options.
 If you or someone you love are suffering from opioid addiction, know that help is available.
-With locations in Baton Rouge and Hammond, Collaborative Minds is ready to help you regain control of your life.
+Collaborative Minds is ready to help you regain control of your life.